 - Medium size bowl

-Then I set it at 4 hours.
-I checked them every 2 hours, but other than that, you set and forget them.
-The time it takes to dehydrate your sliced bananas will depend on the humidity in the room where you are drying them and the temperature your dehydrator suggests to be used.
+The time it takes to dehydrate your sliced bananas will depend on the humidity in the room where you are drying them and the thickness of the sliced bananas.
+You’ll want to check on them periodically to make sure they have the texture and crispness you want

 What Are the Benefits of Eating Bananas?

 One of the best things about bananas is that there are a lot of health benefits.
 Bananas are good for your skin, they give you lots of energy too!
 If you deal with any type of gastrointestinal issues, bananas can help with that.